 Make it a habit to communicate the steps to the client that you will be taking to improve the current results.
 Explain it to your client on how these upcoming steps are essential to support their growth.
 Communicate the plan-of-action on how are you going to accomplish your client’s goals through SEO.
 You can outline the steps you will be taking and which actions will make a more significant impact.
 Prepare a final review to make sure everything you mention in your report is accurate and to-the-point.

 If you are doing a splendid job with your SEO, make sure you are reflecting it in your reports too.
-Not all of your client will be an SEO wiz, therefore, make sure the reports are easy to understand, and there are no misinterpretations.
+Not all of your clients will be an SEO wiz, therefore, make sure the reports are easy to understand, and there are no misinterpretations.
 You need to impress your clients with detailed, customized reports.
 Choose from a vast range of metrics and features to explain to your clients.
 Show your clients how successful is your SEO and help their business climb the rankings.